-We note that a potential height $V=\mu_v$ can be regarded as the critical point of the local condensation phase transition.
-Inside the step potential, Eq.~\eqref{eq:exact solution} indicates a power-law behavior $\phi\propto x^{-1}$ for $x\gg\xi_\mathrm{b}$, and the correlation length $\xi(V)$ diverges at $V=\mu_v$.
+We note that a potential height $V= gn_\mathrm{b}$ can be regarded as the critical point of the local condensation phase transition.
+At $V= gn_\mathrm{b}$, the GP energy density inside the step potential (\textit{i.e.}, the integrand of Eq.~\eqref{eq:energy functional}) becomes so-called a Mexican hat potential.
+Accordingly, $\phi$ indicates a power-law behavior for $x\gg\xi_\mathrm{b}$, and the healing length $\xi(V)$ diverges.
 These behaviors are typically observed in critical phenomena~\cite{Stanley1987a,Landau2013b}.
-In this paper, we refer to $V=\mu_v$ as the critical height.
+In this paper, we refer to $V= gn_\mathrm{b}$ as the critical height.